Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

 Now we can explicitly confirm that every crepant resolution of $\C^3/G$ is realized as $\mfk{M}_\theta$ for some generic $\theta$, which is guaranteed by the main result of \cite{CI}.
-As mentioned in Remark \ref{vphi}(1), the map $\psi_C$ for a GIT-chamber $C$ coincides with $\psi_{C_1}$ as long as $C$ is contained in the intersection $C_+:=\bigcap_{k=1}^5 C_{w_k}$ of the orbit cones
+As observed in Remarks \ref{rem:vphi}(1), the map $\psi_C$ for a GIT-chamber $C$ coincides with $\psi_{C_1}$ as long as $C$ is contained in the intersection $C_+:=\bigcap_{k=1}^5 C_{w_k}$ of the orbit cones

 One sees that we have $(\psi_{C_1})_\R(C_+)=\bigcup_{i=1}^5 \mrm{Nef}(X_i)$, which implies that the interior of

 is a GIT-chamber $C_i$ whose associated moduli space equals $X_i$.
 The resolution $X_6$ is also achieved as a moduli space by crossing a boundary of $C_+$.
 More precisely, one can check that the hyperplane $\{\theta_0+\theta_1+\theta_3=0\}$ forms a facet of both $C_+$ and $C_3$ and that the adjacent chamber $C'_3$ to $C_3$ regarding this facet corresponds to the ray of $\sigma_\mcl{V}$ generated by